-Modern drum corps are comprised of 154 performers who range in age from about 14 to 22.
-Each corps is made up of brass musicians, percussionists and a color guard.
-They perform an 11-minute program on a standard football field.
-Programs are extravagant displays of musical excellence, marching precision, color, drama, dance and emotion.
-All members of the corps (except the front percussion ensemble) march in intricate formations which are coordinated with the musical productions.
-Brass musicians in The Cadets play on top-quality Yamaha instruments available to artists, amateurs and students all over the world, including trumpets, mellophones, baritones, euphoniums and tubas.
-Percussion instruments include marching snare drums, tenor drums (often referred to as “quads” or “quints”), bass drums in five sizes and stationary front ensemble instruments including marimbas, vibraphones, various drums, cymbals, tympani, xylophones, chimes and electronic synthesizers.
-The color guard adds color and drama through the coordinated use of flags, rifles, sabers, dance and theatrics.
+As a highly competitive drum corps, we spend the summer perfecting one "show" -- an 11-minute program that is performed on a standard football field.
+Our shows are extravagant displays of musical excellence, marching precision, color, drama, dance, and emotion.
+Our performers march and dance in intricate formations which are coordinated with the musical productions they perform simultaneously.
+The Cadets Brass Section (CBrass) plays on top-quality Yamaha marching trumpets, mellophones, baritones, euphoniums, and tubas.
+Our percussionists perform with snare drums, tenor drums (often referred to as “quads”), five bass drums, and a front ensemble including marimbas, vibraphones, various drums, cymbals, tympani, xylophones, chimes, and synthesizers.
+The Cadets Color Guard adds color and drama through the meticulously choreographed flag and equipment work, dance, and theatrics.
 The modern color guard is as much a dance ensemble and storyteller as it is a precision marching unit.

-The Cadets travel over 14,000 miles each summer as they compete in a national DCI tour.
-In total, The Cadets move over 220 people in a self-sufficient convoy that supports food service, sleeping accomodations, administrative office, medical care and the equipment required for their performances.
+On their summer tour, The Cadets travel up to 14,000 miles each summer.
+In total, we move over 220 people in a self-sufficient convoy that supports food service, sleeping accommodations, an administrative office, medical care, and all equipment required for performances.

 A summer with The Cadets is so much more than a performance opportunity for students.
 Over the course of a drum corps season, Cadets learn invaluable life skills such as accountability, goal-setting, diligence, time-management, teamwork, and perseverance.
 We encourage and equip our members to achieve at their highest potential, not only as musicians/performers, but as leaders in their communities.